FARMING, WILDLIFE AND PEOPLE IN HARMONY

 We are part of an exciting new movement in farming and conservation.
 Nationwide groups of farmers, sometimes referred to as ‘Farmer Clusters’, are working collectively to deliver greater benefits for soil, water and wildlife at a landscape scale.
 We initiate and devise our own conservation plans in line with local environmental priorities.

 We first set up as an independent, member-led, self-funded organisation in 2017 with a small group of landowners and managers covering over 18,000 acres of land in the Wylye Valley, Wiltshire.
-We have grown significantly from this base and now have many more members covering over 29,000 acres.
-In 2019 we successfully bid for extra funding through the Countryside Stewardship Facilitation Fund.
+We have grown significantly from this base and now have many more members covering over 32,000 acres.
+In 2019 we successfully bid for extra funding through the Countryside Stewardship Facilitation Fund and were again successful for this funding in 2023.
 Improving ecological connectivity and producing healthy soils and clean water are key to our success.
 Our focus is to weave joined up spaces for nature through a healthy, and productive farmed landscape.

 Each of our farmer members has been involved in individual conservation schemes in the past but there is only so much that can be achieved by acting in isolation.
 Connecting management across neighbouring farms will deliver far greater benefits.